vanHeemstraSystems/github-container-registry-headstart/100/100/200/README.md

 1. Create a new repository on GitHub, adding the ```.gitignore``` for Node.
 For more information, see "[Creating a new repository.](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-new-repository)"

-Our new repository is called "" and is accessable at
+Our new repository is called "GitHub Packages Demo Repository" and is accessable at https://github.com/vanHeemstraSystems/github-packages-demo-repository